Recitals, Festivals, Competitions

 Federated Music Clubs of America Festival

 This is a national festival.
 Students accumulate up to 5 points every year per event and receive trophies every 15 points.

 Local Auditions: Piano Competition

 This is the entry level of a state-wide competition sponsored by Georgia Music Teachers Association.
 Winners move on to a Regional and then State-level competition.
 Students must pass a theory test and receive an Outstanding Performer rating in order to advance to Regionals.
 Regional winners advance to the State Auditions.
 I encourage a realistic approach to this event.
 Students must prepare well and try their best.
 Success lies in performing at a higher level and advancing as far as possible.
 Winning is wonderful, but judges decisions are necessarily subjective (as hard as they try to be objective) and only a few students place.
-Entry closes January 11, 2019.
 Students will be scheduled and given a performance time according to their school grade.
 This year performance is virtual, via a previously recorded and uploaded file.

 This is a state-wide competition for string players.
 The standards are much higher than for a festival.
 This is an excellent opportunity for guitarists to perform.
 Students must prepare well and try their best.
 Success lies in performing at a higher level.
 Winning is wonderful, but judges decisions are necessarily subjective (as hard as they try to be objective) and only a few students place.
-Application deadline: March 19, 2019.
-The competition is held Saturday, April 6, 2019 at Kennesaw State University Wilson Annex, 488 Prillaman Way, Kennesaw, GA 30144 Parking Lot E.
+This year, performance will be virtual.

 This is a scholarship competition held by Gwinnett County Music Teachers Association.
 It is open to high school juniors and seniors.
 Scholarship money is for continued music education.

 This is an annual competition sponsored by Steinway pianos.